rohanpadhye/JQF/README.md

 ## Overview

-### What is *structured fuzzing*?
+### What is *structure-aware fuzzing*?

 Binary fuzzing tools like [AFL](http://lcamtuf.coredump.cx/afl) and [libFuzzer](https://llvm.org/docs/LibFuzzer.html) treat the input as a sequence of bytes.
 If the test program expects highly structured inputs, such as XML documents or JavaScript programs, then mutating byte-arrays often results in syntactically invalid inputs; the core of the test program remains untested.

-**Structured fuzzing** tools leverage domain-specific knowledge of the input format to produce inputs that are *syntactically valid* by construction.
+**Structure-aware fuzzing** tools leverage domain-specific knowledge of the input format to produce inputs that are *syntactically valid* by construction.
 There are some nice articles on structure-aware fuzzing of [C++](https://github.com/google/fuzzing/blob/master/docs/structure-aware-fuzzing.md) and [Rust](https://rust-fuzz.github.io/book/cargo-fuzz/structure-aware-fuzzing.html) programs using libFuzzer.

 ### What is *generator-based* fuzzing (QuickCheck)?

-Structured fuzzing tools need a way to understand the input structure.
+Structure-aware fuzzing tools need a way to understand the input structure.
 Some other tools use declarative specifications of the input format such as [context-free grammars](https://embed.cs.utah.edu/csmith/) or [protocol buffers](https://github.com/google/libprotobuf-mutator). **JQF** uses QuickCheck's imperative approach for specifying the space of inputs: arbitrary ***generator*** programs whose job is to generate a single random input.

 A `Generator<T>` provides a method for producing random instances of type `T`.
 For example, a generator for type `Calendar` returns randomly-generated `Calendar` objects.
 One can easily write generators for more complex types, such as [XML documents](https://github.com/rohanpadhye/jqf/blob/master/examples/src/main/java/edu/berkeley/cs/jqf/examples/xml/XmlDocumentGenerator.java), [JavaScript programs](https://github.com/rohanpadhye/jqf/blob/master/examples/src/main/java/edu/berkeley/cs/jqf/examples/js/JavaScriptCodeGenerator.java), [JVM class files](https://github.com/rohanpadhye/jqf/blob/master/examples/src/main/java/edu/berkeley/cs/jqf/examples/bcel/JavaClassGenerator.java), SQL queries, HTTP requests, and [many more](https://github.com/pholser/junit-quickcheck/tree/master/examples/src/test/java/com/pholser/junit/quickcheck/examples) -- this is **generator-based fuzzing**.
 However, simply sampling random inputs of type `T` is not usually very effective, since the generator does not know if the inputs that it produces are any good.